-Whatever decision or evolution that arises in the parking industry must have one major goal – Safety, COVID-19 is still very much present, and we do not know how long we might have to deal with it.
-Now that the world has some level of understanding of the virus, it is only a matter of time before the cities and countries open up.
+Whatever decision or evolution that arises in the parking industry must have one primary goal – Safety, COVID-19 is still very much present, and we do not know how long we might have to deal with it.
+Now that the world has some understanding of the virus, it is only a matter of time before the cities and countries open up.

 The demand for parking has reduced, but it will shoot up once everything opens up.
 We will have to face fresh and strange obstacles daily, compared to how things were before the pandemic.
 What will constantly remain is the need to stay safe and find a safe place to park.

 Whatever effective solution is employed will only be successful if it promotes safety.
-The CDC guidelines must be strictly adhered to, with the proactive and not reactive approach.
+The CDC guidelines must be strictly adhered to, with a proactive and not reactive approach.